 Every region and town in Germanic areas, particularly the smaller ones, has its own customs, celebrations and events.

-HI Travel Tales has been to the great carnival parades in towns like Dusseldorf, but we truly cherished the small town carnival parades, celebrations and customs in smaller towns like Altstätten in Switzerland.
+We have been to the great carnival parades in towns like Dusseldorf, but we truly cherished the small town carnival parades, celebrations and customs in smaller towns like Altstätten in Switzerland.
 There, the so-called Röllelibutzen organize carnival events, which date back to at least 1617, and the area is considered a real stronghold for carnival events.

 There, we enjoyed a weekday afternoon children’s parade in 2015 where participants and observers alike donned at least a mask or hat.